deepakhj/cadent/docs/writers.md

         Like cassandra-flat but for mysql ..
         Good for "slow" stats (not huge throughput or volume as you will kill the DB)

+    - kafka:

+        Toss stats into a kafka topic (no readers/render api for this mode)

 ### Writer Schemas